alex-laycalvert/l1t/src/levels/README.md

 in any of the numbered level files.
 Your top left wall should be the first character of the first line and the surrounding walls should be a continuous square around your grid.

+You must also make sure your level has exactly 1 `PLAYER`, at least one `LASER`, and the same amount or less `STATUE`s as you have `LASER`s.

+This is to allow the level to actually be playable and completable.